SamyakSheth/Rhetorical-Role-Extraction/data/README.md

 - **`keep_default_na=False`**: pass this to `pandas.read_csv` when loading any of these files.
   The literal string `"None"` is a real label value in this dataset, not a missing value — without this flag, pandas silently converts it to `NaN`.
-- Raw XML source files and intermediate annotation-tool exports (Label Studio) are not included in this repository.
+- Raw XML source files and intermediate annotation-tool exports are not included in this repository.
 Only the final, cleaned sentence-level data used for all experiments in the paper is published here.